Healthy Homes Assessment Totara Park

 Draught Stopping Totara Park

-Draughts can lead to lower temperatures in households.
-A humid house costs more to heat, which means wasting money and energy.
+Draughts increase the likelihood of dropping temperatures within households.
+A humid home will cost more to heat, which means wasting energy and resulting in higher bills.

 If a draught can be noticed from gaps that are not adequate or holes the area needs to be closed.

-There is no need to cover up holes or gaps in the building.
-For instance, small gaps around doors and windows may be required to allow for the movement of the building as the home is heated and cools in order to let them be closed and opened rather than securing.
-We will check all doors and windows as part of an Healthy Homes assessment of your rental property.
+There is no need to block holes or gaps which are part of the construction.
+For instance, small gaps around doors and windows could be necessary to allow for the movement of the structure as the household is heated and cools so that they can still be opened and closed rather than sticking.
+We will test all doors and windows as part of an Healthy Homes assessment of your rental property.

 draught stopping building inspections